|Rating:||8.6 / 10|

 When I go on a hiking trip I carry only what I need which tends to include a couple of credit/debit cards, my licence, as well as money in the form of notes.
 Even with cash and cards in the wallet it’s hard to tell it’s in your pocket unlike the standard bulky wallets that most of us tend to carry.

 This wallet is made from a polyether urethane-coated fabric which is available in four colours:

 This wallet is about as no frills as its get.
-There is a operate pocket at the back for cash/receipts, and then another set of pockets at the front where the card tend to live.
+There is a seperate pocket at the back for cash/receipts, and then another set of pockets at the front where cards tend to live.
 As mentioned the wallet also comes with an RFID blocking sleeve that you can fit a single cash card in although at a squeeze you can fit two cards.